Tap water in Barcelona 2025

 Gravity water filters

 Gravity water filters sit on your kitchen counter and come in various sizes, costing between 100-200 euros depending on the water capacity.
 These filters remove parasites, bacteria, pesticides, soap and chlorine from the water.
-They can also reduce metals — including lead, aluminum and iron — and pharmaceuticals by up to 81%.
+They can also reduce metals (including lead, aluminum, iron), and pharmaceuticals by up to 81%.

-What is the government doing about the water supply?
+What is the Government doing to secure the water supply?

 Practicalities in Barcelona